mjaschen/strava-helper-firefox/README.md

 - "Upcoming events"
 - "Discover more"
 - "Follow suggestions"
-- Promotional footer at the bottom
+- the promotional footer at the bottom
 - "Shop" link
 - "Get Premium" link
 - "Get Premium" box on dashboard